Port of Hamburg, Germany

 IMMIGRATION

-Immediately upon arrival in the port, the captain of every inbound ocean vessel must submit to the proper police officers a list showing separately the members of the crew, passengers who are not subjects of the German Government, not having a passport and a German visa—i.e., stowaways, deported persons, persons working their way, and those without funds.
+Immediately upon arrival in the port, the captain of every inbound ocean vessel must submit to the proper police officers a list showing separately the members of the crew, passengers who are not subjects of the German Government and do not have a passport and a German visa—i.e., stowaways, deported persons, persons working their way, and those without funds.

-Such persons who have no passports with a German visa will not be permitted to land until authorized by the police officials.
-If any persons on board be not of the white race, the document must include this information.
+Persons without passports with a German visa will not be permitted to land until authorized by police officials.
+If any persons on board are not of the white race, the document must include this information.

-The captain of the ship is not permitted to land persons, not German subjects, who are or will be discharged in Hamburg, except when permitted to do so by the proper police authorities.
+The ship's captain is not permitted to land persons, not German subjects, who are or will be discharged in Hamburg except when authorized by the proper police authorities.

 All persons permitted to land may come ashore at any time during the ship's stay in the harbor.
 The officials in charge of port entries will issue the necessary instructions regarding the stay of undesirable persons.

 The latter are placed provisionally under the surveillance of the superior officers of the ship.
-Both the captain of the ship and undesirable passengers will be given a written order prohibiting the landing of the latter.
+The vessel's captain and undesirable passengers will be given a written order prohibiting the latter from landing.

-If the officers of the ship agree to transport such undesirables back to their home ports, immediate notice thereof must be given to the police authorities.
-The police authorities must be notified promptly of all deserters, and other persons who have landed without permission.
+If the ship's officers agree to transport undesirables back to their home ports, the police must be notified immediately.
+The police must also be notified promptly of all deserters and other persons who have landed without permission.

-Any person leaving the ship against the orders of the police, or leaving the ship ahead of the specified time, must be reported promptly to the proper police authorities by the captain.
+The captain must promptly report any person leaving the ship against the orders of the police or leaving the ship ahead of the specified time to the proper police authorities.

-If any non-German subject violates the stipulations of his passport or of the police regulations, the shipowner is obliged to reimburse the expenses incurred in boarding, apprehending, and deporting the violator, and must meanwhile give security as specified by the proper police authorities.
+If any non-German subject violates the stipulations of his passport or the police regulations, the shipowner must reimburse the expenses incurred in boarding, apprehending, and deporting the violator and give security as specified by the proper police authorities.

-Discharged passengers who are not German subjects are permitted to stay in Hamburg only after the officers of the ship or the steamship company have deposited the sum necessary for transportation back to their home ports and when there are no other objections to the stay of such passengers.
-Otherwise these persons must not be permitted to land, and the officers of the ship will be instructed to transport the undesirables back to their homes on board the same vessel.
+Discharged passengers who are not German subjects are permitted to stay in Hamburg only after the ship's officers or the steamship company have deposited the sum necessary for transportation back to their home ports and when there are no other objections to the stay of such passengers.
+Otherwise, these persons must not be permitted to land, and the ship's officers will be instructed to transport the undesirables back to their homes on board the same vessel.

 For every non-German passenger who has landed without permission and is missing on departure, the captain of the ship must deposit as security the sum of 100 marks, together with an additional amount equal to the average cost of the return transportation.

-The sum remaining, after deducting from the total amount all incidental costs and fees, will be reimbursed, after evidence has been submitted that the missing person has left Germany.
+The sum remaining, after deducting all incidental costs and fees from the total amount, will be reimbursed after evidence has been submitted that the missing person has left Germany.

-Violations of these provisions are punishable by a maximum fine of 150 marks, or imprisonment for six weeks, in conformity with the harbor law, unless the general penal laws provide for greater penalties.
+Violations of these provisions are punishable by a maximum fine of 150 marks or imprisonment for six weeks, in conformity with the harbor law, unless the general penal laws provide more significant penalties.

 General Local Regulations

-The official hours of the port are from 8 a. m. to 4 p. m.
-The following holidays are observed: New Year’s day, Good Friday, Easter Monday, Labor Day (May 1), Ascension Day, Whit Monday, the third Wednesday in November, December 25 and 26.
+The port's official hours are 8 a.m. to 4 p.m.
+The following holidays are observed: New Year’s Day, Good Friday, Easter Monday, Labor Day (May 1), Ascension Day, Whit Monday, the third Wednesday in November, and December 25 and 26.

 The following regulations relating to ships in Hamburg harbor are excerpts from the harbor law and its amendments:

-All vessels and craft in the harbor are subject to the provisions of the harbor law, its supplementary regulations, and to the ordinances of the port authorities and harbor police.
+All vessels and craft in the harbor are subject to the provisions of the harbor law and its supplementary regulations and to the ordinances of the port authorities and harbor police.

 They are also subject to existing customs regulations and all subsequent ordinances made by the customs officials when within the customs harbor.

-Vessels alongside the quays administered by the State are subject to the ordinances of the quay officials, in conformity with the provisions for the use of the quays.
+Vessels alongside the quays administered by the State are subject to the ordinances of the quay officials in conformity with the provisions for using the quays.

-Regulations for use of the public landing stages, as well as the instructions of officials and employees in charge of them, must be observed.
+The regulations for using the public landing stages and the instructions of officials and employees in charge must be observed.

 SPEED OF VESSELS

-Captains of steamships must take care that other vessels are not endangered by the wave movements caused by their ships.
-In the harbor district north of the Elbe, steamships are not permitted to move under full steam except during the period of ice jams.
+Steamship Captains must ensure that other vessels are not endangered by the wave movements caused by their ships.
+In the harbor district north of the Elbe, steamships are not permitted to move under full steam except during ice jams.

-Steam-driven vessels must slow down when passing steam dredges, diving bells, pile drivers, and vessels engaged in salvaging.
+Steam-driven vessels must slow down when passing steam dredges, diving bells, pile drivers, and salvaging vessels.
 They should pass only on the side on which such vessels show a red ball by day and a red light over a white light by night.

 DISPOSAL OF RUBBISH AND WASTE

-Incombustibles, such as ashes and slag, must be delivered at certain storage areas on the bank and deposited as directed by the overseer, near the anchoring place of the garbage vessels.
+Incombustible, such as ashes and slag, must be delivered to certain storage areas on the bank and deposited as directed by the overseer near the anchoring place of the garbage vessels.
 Rubbish on ships must be moistened to prevent the spread of dust before it is collected and removed.

-To throw or to let fall into the water any rubbish or waste or other substances which might pollute the harbor or obstruct navigation is prohibited.
-When loading and unloading ballast or other loose substances, tarpaulins or other similar devices should be used to prevent polluting the harbor.
+It is prohibited to throw or let fall into the water any rubbish, waste, or other substances that might pollute the harbor or obstruct navigation.
+When loading and unloading ballast or other loose substances, tarps or similar devices should be used to prevent polluting the harbor.

 BERTHAGE PREFERENCE